 He nodded.
 "The Holy Elder himself, the ruler of the temple.
 Of course.
-No one else has hair on his face of any amount, and he has lots of it, plus a lot more.
-He is not human; that is how we know he is the Holy Elder.
+No one else has hon his face of any amount, and he has lots of it, plus a lot more.
+He is not human; that is how know he is the Holy Elder.
 He is only half man, and half something else."

-That description fit Mogart pretty well, and Mogart had said that to humans his kind would all look basically alike.
-This line of questioning was becoming interesting now.
+That description fit Mogart pretty well, and Mogart had said that to humans his kind would look basi-cally alike.
+This line of questioning was becoming in-teresting now.

 "And how do you know this about the Holy Elder?
-Have you seen him?" she pressed almost desperately.
+Have you seen him?" she pressed almodesperately.

 The boy nodded.
 "Oh, yes.
 He comes out for services and prayers, of course, at midday."
-The boy suddenly saw where she was heading with this line of questioning.
-"No services scheduled for a week," he told her.
-"Prayers, of course, every day at midday, but that won't do you any good."
+To boy suddenly saw where she was heading with this line of questioning.
+"No services scheduled to a week," he told her.
+"Prayers, of course, every day at midday, but that won't do you any good.

-"Why not?" she asked, not wishing further disappointment.
+"Why not?" she asked, not wishing further disap-pointment.

-"Because you're praying, of course," he responded in that condescending tone that told her she had asked something dumb.
+"Because you're praying, of course," he responded in that condescending tone that told her shad asked something dumb.